-Justin Chou joined Commins & Knudsen in 2020, bringing considerable trial, litigation, and social justice experience to the firm.
+Justin Chou first joined the Commins firm in 2020, bringing considerable trial, litigation, and social justice experience to the firm.

 Mr. Chou earned a B.A. with distinction in Political Science from U.C.
 Berkeley in 2008, and his J.D. from Berkeley Law in 2011.
 Upon graduating, he served the community as a deputy public defender in Contra Costa County.
 There, he represented clients in all aspects of their criminal cases and tried fourteen jury trials.